What is the primary advantage of Structural Insulated Panels (SIPs) over conventional stick framing?

 Why the Other Options Are Wrong

 SIPs do not inherently provide better fire resistance than conventional stick framing.
-Fire resistance depends on the specific materials used and fire-rated assemblies, not the SIP construction method itself.
+Both systems require proper fire-rated assemblies and materials to meet building codes.
+Fire resistance depends on the specific materials used and fire-rated construction details, not the framing system itself.

 Option D: Easier electrical and plumbing installation

 SIPs actually make electrical and plumbing installation more challenging, not easier.
-The solid foam core requires careful planning and specialized techniques for running utilities, unlike stick framing where utilities can easily run through stud cavities.
+The solid foam core requires careful planning and specialized techniques for running utilities, unlike stick framing which provides natural cavities for electrical and plumbing runs.

 Memory Technique